|Course Code:||W241 (National ID: MEM30605)|| |

 Your Certificate III in Jewellery Manufacture prepares you for roles such as:

-Your Certificate III in Jewellery Manufacture is a great precursor to further study at Central.
+Your Certificate III in Jewellery Manufacture is a great precursor to study the Advanced Diploma of Jewellery Design at Central.
 With a higher qualification you can improve employment and earning potential and specialise in certain areas.

 Skills you will gain from this course